Requires NuGet 2.8.6 or higher.

 - Contains YAML files for the build pipelines along with some miscellaneous build files and scripts.

-Documentation is available on the GitHub wiki.
+Documentation is available on the Microsoft Docs.
+Additional information can be found on the project wiki.

 All content and source code for this package are subject to the terms of the MIT License.